Discovering Hierarchy-Grounded Domains with Adaptive Granularity for Clinical Domain Generalization: Experiments

-Firstly, the pretrained embeddings are loaded from the $\mathbf{p}$, $\widetilde{\mathbf{r}}$, and $\mathbf{h}$ spaces (after three iterations).
-Following the setting of~\cite{shen2022connect}, a linear classifier $f'$ can be trained on the embedding to predict either (i) labels or (ii) domains.
+\textbf{Effectiveness of Decomposition. } Following the setting of~\cite{shen2022connect, yang2023manydg}, a linear classifier $d$ can be trained on the embedding to predict either (i) labels or (ii) domains.
 After training such a predictor, the cosine similarity can be calculated in terms of the learned weights to quantify the feature dimension overlaps.
-Note that $\mathbf{p}$, $\widetilde{\mathbf{r}}$, and $\mathbf{h}$ are normalized dimension-wise by the standard deviation values before learning the linear weights to ensure that each dimension is comparable.
+Note that $\mathbf{p}$, $\widetilde{\mathbf{r}}$, and $\mathbf{h}$ are normalized dimension-wise to ensure that each dimension is comparable.
 The results are shown in Table~\ref{tab:cosine-similarity}.
 In general, the third row has lower cosine similarities than the first two rows, which indicates that there is mostly non-overlap between feature dimensions predicting labels and domains.
 Moreover, the first two rows give relatively higher similarity and imply the domain and label information are separated from $\mathbf{p}$ into domain features $\tilde{\mathbf{r}}$ (scaling from $\mathbf{r}$) and invariant features $\mathbf{h}$.
-It provides the quantitative evidence showing that the learned feature stores domain and label information along approximately distinct dimensions.
+It provides the quantitative evidence that \model{} stores domain and label information along distinct dimensions.
+We provide more explanations in Appendix~\ref{app:more-explain}.
+Under the same setting as Table~\ref{tab:cosine-similarity}, we also attach the convergence process in detail (see Appendix~\ref{app:converge}).